 - Choose an oil low in linoleic acids, such as olive oil and canola oil.
 HNE is more likely to build up in oils with high levels of linoleic acid; safflower oil, grape seed oil, sunflower oil, and corn oil.
 So avoid these oils for deep frying.

 - Don’t mix different types of oils out of proportion.

 - Temperature of Oil while cooking

-- Ideal temperature for frying is 375°F. Frying foods at or above 375°F can lead to the accumulation of 4-hydroxy-2-trans-nonenal (HNE) in the oil.
+- The ideal temperature for frying is 375°F. Frying foods at or above 375°F can lead to the accumulation of 4-hydroxy-2-trans-nominal (HNE) in the oil.

 - So, when heating oil to very high temperatures, use a thermometer to ensure that you’re not heating the oil above 375°F or 190°C.

-- Turn off the heat after you are done cooking.
+- Turn off the heat after you are done the cooking.
 Exposing oil to prolonged heat accelerates rancidity.

 - Avoid iron or copper pots or pans for frying oil that is to be reused.
 These metals also accelerate rancidity.

-- Hot oils tend to polymerize—their molecules join together into much bigger molecules that give the oil a thick, gummy consistency and a darker color,can be seen settled down at the bottom of a container after the oil cooled down.
+- Hot oils tend to polymerize—their molecules join together into much bigger molecules that give the oil a thick, gummy consistency and a darker colour, can be seen settled down at the bottom of a container after the oil cooled down.

 - Storage of oil

 Fats are susceptible to oxidation when they are exposed to light, heat and oxygen so try and keep your oils tightly sealed in a cool, dry cupboard.

 - Try to limit the quantity of oil used.
 Use only that much quantity for use which is actually required.
 Using fresh oil every time is the best way to avoid future complication, it is not really practical due to economic reasons.

 - Minimize food contamination while frying.